 Another common use for this type of edit is to add narration or music over a sequence of images, such as a slideshow or montage.
 This technique comes from radio, where DJs would play music while they talked over it or told stories between songs.
 The name in this case refers to how the music plays briefly behind the voice before fading to silence.

 In film editing, the L cut is a form of transition where, instead of a video and audio fade/cut occurring at the same time, one media element will continue as the second media element starts.
 In an L cut, the audio track continues after the video clip has ended.
-This type of editing is utilized with dialogue to give a sense of continuity in a scene.

 The first use of the L-cut was in 1906 by filmmaker and director D.W.
 Griffith for The Lonely Villa, where he used a black leader to cover the cut between two adjacent scenes.
 The first use of an edited L-cut was not used until 1913 in The Mothering Heart, also directed by Griffith.